5 Ways to Maintain Healthy Boundaries When You are Still in a Relationship With Your Abusive Parent

 5. Get support and work on inner healing.
 Recovering from past childhood trauma and abuse is not easy.
 Therefore, I would recommend talking with a therapist about those experiences.
 In addition to therapy, I always recommend that people continue therapy beyond the session.
 Reading self-help books, taking notes, highlighting sections, journaling about ideas that resonate with you in your readings, and bringing those topics to therapy to discuss with your therapist is a good start to the healing process.
 Remember, abuse may leave a scar, but it does not define who you are.

-If you like this reading, and feel like it resonates with you or someone you know please feel free to share or comment below.
+If you like this reading, and feel like it resonates with you or someone you know please feel free to share.
 I also appreciate you reaching out to share your thoughts with me.
-If you want to chat more about your experiences, and see how I can help, then let’s connect.
-I can be reached at Drnataliejones@gmail.com or (510) 698-2469.
-Be well.
+If you are interested in working with me as your therapist to see how I can help you improve boundaries with an abusive parent please email email@example.com .